Library: Policy

 (C) has other concerns about his or her ability to parent.

-9 Checking other adult references.
+7. Checking other adult references.
 References are obtained for any individual in the home, 21 years of age and older.
 When there are concerns about a younger adult in the home, references are requested.
 Only a trained resource specialist or an RFA contractor solicits and reviews information received from references the other adult provides about his or her parenting strategies and skills.
-The other adult must have the one personal reference in (1)(A) and the references (1)(B) through (E) of this ITS, when applicable.
+The other adult has the one personal reference in (1)(A) and the references (1)(B) through (E) of this ITS, when applicable.
 The resource specialist or RFA contractor:

 (1) documents all information from voluntary and other provided references.
 The resource specialist or RFA contractor explains the program's expectations and the needs of children who come into OKDHS care to each person who is contacted as a reference.